Take Five! is an ongoing dialogue on new ideas & creative approaches

 Public Library of Cincinnati and Hamilton County, Main Library

 The fourth annual Take Five event continues our exploration of creative approaches, new ideas, collaboration, and network-building to inspire you and help you recharge.
 Last year, we invited you to dream big and ask “What If…?”
-This year, we look to “Make It Happen” by exploring ways make those visions a reality through collaboration and creative use of resources.
+This year, we look to “Make It Happen” by exploring ways to make those visions a reality through collaboration and creative use of resources.

-Take 5 includes traditional conference presentations as well as opportunities for attendees to exchange ideas, share successes, and inspire each other in round table discussions.
-Big thinkers from the museum, arts, and library worlds will discuss what it takes to “Make It Happen” in short-format presentations.
-Attendees will share their dreams and successes in an open poster session and in small group conversations throughout the day.
+Take 5 includes traditional conference presentations as well as opportunities for attendees to exchange ideas, share successes, and inspire each other in small-group discussions.
+Featured speakers will discuss what it takes to “Make It Happen”.
+Attendees will share their dreams and successes in an open poster session and in conversations throughout the day.
 The day will also include a tour of the Contemporary Arts Center and its interactive area for children, the UnMuseum.